hclimente/hclimente.github.io/_posts/2025-05-29-precision-matrix.md

 \varepsilon_X, \varepsilon_Y \sim N(0, 0.25)
 $$

 We want to discover this structure from observational data.
-Since both $$X$$ and $$Y$$ are caused by $$U$$, a correlation is not very enlightening:
+Since both $$X$$ and $$Y$$ are caused by $$U$$, a correlation is not very enlightening and will just return the fully connected graph:

 {% include figure.liquid loading="eager" path="assets/python/2025-05-29-precision-matrix/img/correlations.webp" class="img-fluid" %}

 <div class="caption">
-    Scatter plots of each pair of variables on 200 random trios.
-On top of each graph, I show the <strong>correlation</strong> between the variables, and the associated P-value.
+    Scatter plots of each pair of variables on 200 random trios, each with the correlation between the variables and the associated P-value indicated above.
 </div>

-A sensible way of going about it is to study the relationship between each pair of variables while adjusting for the remaining variable.
+A sensible way of going about it is to study the correlation between each pair of variables after adjusting for the remaining variable.
 If we assume all relationships are linear, these are called **partial correlations**.
-Here is a possible implementation:
+Partial correlations are designed to reveal direct relationships by removing the influence of confounding variables.
+Here is a naive implementation:

 ```python
 def pcorr_residuals(X: np.ndarray) -> np.ndarray: